whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 They were the memories that had lasted, the ones that made Mrs. E who she was.
 Smoking her first cigarette while reading _The Hobbit_, in fifth grade.
 The dirty ecstatic thrill of licking fellow bookworm Monica Hendricks's pussy at twelve.
 Reading Ginsberg’s _Howl_ at twenty.
 Hearing Robert Nighthawk playing slide guitar on Maxwell Street.
 She'd never gotten over that sound.
 Hell, she'd never gotten over Monica.
 Nor Ginsberg.
 Nor Tolkien.
 Nor pipe-weed of any description.

 The shores of Lake Michigan in her high school years, leading inevitably to working her ass off on a Mississippi River tug, down to the Gulf, then the open sea, crewing on a yacht to the Caribbean and the Mediterranean.
-The Greek Isles...
+The Greek Isles…

 Esmeralda gave a shocked gasp. <i>“You did </i>not<i> fuck Leonard Cohen!”</i>

 <i>I was </i>young<i>, and </i>cute<i>.
 And the things he said.
 The man could talk.
 Every word mattered.
 I remember conversation more than actual lovemaking.</i>

-_“I think you’re just... an unreliable narrator.”_
+_“I think you’re just… an unreliable narrator.”_

 <i>You’re a </i>Harley<i>.
 You shouldn’t be so goddamn prim.</i>